k8ssandra/k8ssandra/docs/content/en/blog/articles/why-k8ssandra/index.md

 ## The solution: K8ssandra == Production-ready Cassandra on Kubernetes

 The solution is to move the data tier into Kubernetes.
 Deploying Cassandra on Kubernetes directly alongside applications can be a significant driver of increased developer productivity and scalability at reduced cost.
-Whether you are a Cassandra user looking to move clusters to Kubernetes, a Kubernetes user looking for a scalable data solution, or an application developer looking to get up and running quickly with data APIs that “just work”, K8ssandra was created to provide a production-ready deployment of Cassandra on Kubernetes.
+Whether you are a Cassandra user looking to move clusters to Kubernetes, a Kubernetes user looking for a scalable data solution, or an application developer looking to get up and running quickly with data APIs that “just work,” K8ssandra was created to provide a production-ready deployment of Cassandra on Kubernetes.
 This includes not only the database itself, but also supporting infrastructure for monitoring and management so that you can deploy with confidence.

 ## K8ssandra Defined

 So, what is K8ssandra, exactly?
 K8ssandra is an open source project with the mission of capturing SRE knowledge and best practices.
 This knowledge is distilled into a collection of Helm charts.
-The charts are deployable prescriptions for how to run Cassandra, along with supporting tools that ensure smooth operations of Cassandra clusters of any size.
+The charts are deployable prescriptions for how to run Cassandra, along with supporting tools that ensure smooth operation of Cassandra clusters of any size.

 The core of K8ssandra is [cass-operator](/docs/architecture/cassandra/), a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) which includes a [custom resource definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for Cassandra Datacenters.
 Cass-operator has two fundamental roles.
-First, it translates logical Cassandra terms like datacenters, racks, and nodes into Kubernetes resources such as labels, stateful sets, and pods and deploys those resources on the Kubernetes distribution of your choice.
+First, it translates logical Cassandra terms like datacenters, racks, and nodes into Kubernetes resources such as labels, stateful sets, and pods, and deploys those resources on the Kubernetes distribution of your choice.
 Second, it responds to Kubernetes notifications and takes corrective actions to reconcile state changes.
 This includes scaling the Cassandra cluster up or down based on a change to your desired number of nodes, or reacting to a pod terminated event for a Cassandra node by creating a replacement node and attaching a storage volume containing the correct data files.

 ## Configuration Tailored to Your Kubernetes Environment